 This is a locals’ beach – bring your own BBQ and cool box to set up camp for the day.
 Floridian fishermen come here to try their luck, often catching fresh crab and snapper.
 If ordering dinner sounds easier (and it usually is!) then book a table at Red Fish Grill for fresh seafood and a glass of wine.

 South Pointe Beach

-Hugging the cutting edge contemporary designed South Pointe Park – at the southern tip of Miami beach – lies a pocket of sand where the commotion of the city stops.
+Hugging the cutting edge contemporary designed South Pointe Park at the very top of Miami beach lies a pocket of sand where the commotion of the city stops.

-For a Miami family vacation in the heart of the city, this place is a little-known local secret.
-The beach area has wonderful family-friendly facilities including restrooms, a splash pad, a kid’s play area, a Blissberry frozen yoghurt stand and lots of green space.
+For a Miami family vacation in the heart of the city, this place is the perfect spot.
+The beach area has top notch family-friendly facilities including restrooms, a splash pad, a picnic area, a kid’s play area, a frozen yoghurt stand, and lots of green space.

 Virginia Key Beach

 Tucked away at the end of Virginia Key is a quiet little beach which is great for a stroll or cycle.
 It’s an oft overlooked family beach in Miami but it definitely deserves a spot on the list of the best beaches in Miami for families because of its fascinating history; Virginia Key was once Miami’s “Coloured Only” beach.

 Today it’s a popular spot for its biking trails, picnic tables, and walking trails.
 There’s also a mini train that runs through the wetlands and beachside cabins you can rent in all teh colours of the pastel rainbow.
 Although the water here is warm there are deep sections and you must be aware of possible undertow.
 This is why Virginia Key is a wading beach only; swimming and fishing are not allowed.